Connections & setup

 Connect Microsoft from the Connections page, then open a SharePoint page, Office file, or OneDrive document and ingest it from the sidebar.
 The connection uses delegated, read-only Microsoft Graph scopes - permissions stay exactly where SharePoint put them, so if you can't open a file, neither can Sidenote.

-SharePoint and OneDrive files often open in the Office web viewer, where the address bar doesn't show the file — if detection doesn't trigger, use the paste-the-link option in the Ingest card.
-On organisations that restrict app consent, your Microsoft administrator may need to approve Sidenote once.
+SharePoint and OneDrive files often open in the Office web viewer, where the address bar doesn't show the file - if detection doesn't trigger, use the paste-the-link option in the Ingest card.
+On organizations that restrict app consent, your Microsoft administrator may need to approve Sidenote once.

 Slack canvases